Houdini 21.0 Character KineFX

 Name

 The name to add to the nodes created by this component.
-This name is not necessary when using Segments because the segment name is also added to the nodes.
+When using Segments, the segment name is also added to the node names.

 Settings